SilentSoul8R/Banking-System-Project-Java/README.md

 ## Known Issues / Notes

-- Passwords are stored in **plaintext** — not suitable for production use.
+- Passwords are stored in **plaintext**: not suitable for production use.
 - There is a typo in file/class naming: `Cilent.txt` and the `Client` class use inconsistent spelling.
 - Static counters (`Client.count`, `Account.count`) are not persisted; IDs may reset or collide across sessions unless carefully managed during file loading.
-- The `Client` ID prefix in code is `"cilent-"` (misspelled) — changing this would break compatibility with existing data files.
+- The `Client` ID prefix in code is `"cilent-"` (misspelled): changing this would break compatibility with existing data files.